 Line 4.
-Before completing lines 4a and 4b, see Foreign Economic Process Requirements on page 2.
+Before completing lines 4a and 4b, see Foreign Economic Process

+Requirements beginning on page 1.

 Line 5a.
-Enter the six-digit code that best describes the business activity for which the form is being filed from the list of Principal

-Business Activity Codes included in your tax return instructions.
+Enter the six-digit code that best describes the business activity for which the form is being filed from the list of Principal Business Activity Codes included in your tax return instructions.

 Line 5b.
 Enter your product or product line that meets one of the two standards below.

-The product or product line based on the

-• The product or product line based on the North American Industry Classification System (NAICS) or
+The product or product line based on the North American Industry Classification System (NAICS) or